 I used to make this Rogan Josh Beef dish in my traditional slow cooker – you now the ones that have the glass lid that you can see through.
 But since I got my Multi Cooker which is a pressure cooker, slow cooker and rice cooker all in one, I use it exclusively and I love it more than my traditional slow cooker.
 Which I still have by the way, but it just sits at the back of my cupboard unused and unloved.

-Why I Love My Multi Cooker Over a Traditional Slow Cooker
+Multi Cooker Vs Traditional Slow Cooker

 - Ease - I can brown the meat in the inner bowl without getting out a separate pan – One pot, all in one dinner with barely any clean up afterwards.

 - Convenience – My traditional slow cooker had limited timing options.
 4 hours on high slow cooking, or 8 hours on low slow cooking and there was no in between.
 My multicooker gives me more flexibility with cooking times and keeping it warm after it has finished cooking.